OpenSpartan/gruntapi-docs/docs/articles/intro.md

 ```

-[`RequestUserToken`](xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestUserToken(System.String)) will helpfully enable us to exchange the OAuth token for something more useful.
-In the code snippet above, in case the result is `null`, it's very likely that the original OAuth token expired, so we need to refresh it, hence the call to [`RefreshOAuthToken`](xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RefreshOAuthToken).
-If the refresh is unsuccessful, we need to run through the `RequestNewToken` flow above, and then go through [`RequestUserToken`](xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestUserToken(System.String)) one more time.
+<xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestUserToken(System.String)> will helpfully enable us to exchange the OAuth token for something more useful.
+In the code snippet above, in case the result is `null`, it's very likely that the original OAuth token expired, so we need to refresh it, hence the call to <xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RefreshOAuthToken>.
+If the refresh is unsuccessful, we need to run through the `RequestNewToken` flow above, and then go through <xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestUserToken(System.String)> one more time.

 This gets a bit convoluted, but now, assuming that we were successful with the step above, we need to get the [Xbox Live security token (XSTS)](https://docs.microsoft.com/gaming/gdk/_content/gc/live/features/s2s-auth-calls/service-authentication/security-tokens/live-security-tokens).
-To do that, we use [`RequestXstsToken`](xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestXstsToken(System.String,System.Boolean)) and are exchanging the previous user token for it:
+To do that, we use <xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient.RequestXstsToken(System.String,System.Boolean)> and are exchanging the previous user token for it:

 ```csharp
 Task.Run(async () =>